-As an emerging field that is a collection of a number of well-established fields, the skills that make for a successful data scientist come from a variety of disciplines including mathematics, statistics & machine learning, and computer science.
-Navigating a pathway through developing skills in these fields can be challenging since no single resource (by necessity) is able to provide guidance on all of the tools of a modern data scientist.
-Many of these resources have been personally helpful in developing skills in this area, and I've compiled a list of computational tools, (mostly free) resources and educational references, and a checklist of data science concepts for those interested in structure on their pathway through their personal data science curriculum or to brush up on topics and expand your knowledge.
+As a field that is actually a synthesis of a number of well-established fields, the skills that make for a successful data scientist come from a variety of disciplines including statistics, mathematics, and computer science.
+Navigating a pathway through developing skills in all of these fields can be challenging.
+To help provide pathways through data science skill development, I've compiled a list of computational tools, (mostly free) resources and educational references, online machine learning courses and a checklist of data science concepts for those interested in structure on their pathway through their personal data science curriculum or to brush up on topics and expand your knowledge.

 Data Science Concept Checklist.
 Checklist of core and advanced concepts in data science across the three primary disciplines (mathematics, statistics & machine learning, and computer science) organized by topical areas.
 This can act as a roadmap through which concepts to explore or as a tool for evaluating opportunities for expanding your existing skillset.

 There are a vast array of tools that can be used for solving problems in data science.
 Some are programming languages or environments, others are useful packages for solving specific problems or communicating and visualizing your results.

 Almost any programming language can be used to solve computational problems, although there are a few that outshine in terms of built in packages and user support communities.
 Most notably, Python and R have excelled in these respects and are also freely available.
 MATLAB may have the most detailed documentation of any of the options available, but it is commercial software.

 Python.
 Python is a powerful, general purpose, dynamic programming language that is has extensive packages for scientific computation (NumPy, SciPy, Pandas), advanced plotting (matplotlib), and machine learning (scikit-learn).
 For this sort of scientific computing, using an IDE such as Rodeo or Spyder may speed up the development of analyses.